-The following information below is from the province’s COVID-19 Public Health Guidance for K-12 School Settings issued on July 29, 2020 and also the District’s September Startup Guidelines for Schools K-12 (COVID19) issued on August 26, 2020.
+The following information below is from the province’s COVID-19 Public Health Guidance for K-12 School Settings and also the District’s Updated Guidelines for Schools K-12 (COVID19).

 It is important to note, the District takes direction from the Ministry of Education and Provincial Health Office.
 These guidelines regarding student transportation on buses may change.
 We will continue to update this page when new information is made available.

 Code of Conduct Rules for Students have been updated to ensure that students will not be able to ride the bus if:

 - They are experiencing symptoms of COVID 19